Web Data Connectors in Tableau Server

 - To add an entire domain to the secondary safe list, end the domain URL with a wildcard expression.
 Use

-(.*)as the wildcard to indicate the entire domain.
-Be sure to include the parentheses
+.*as the wildcard to indicate the entire domain, as in the following example:

 When a user creates a workbook that uses a WDC, Tableau Server creates an extract from the data returned by the connector.
 If the user then publishes the workbook, the publish process sends the workbook and the data extract to the server.